The Land of Little Rain: Plot summary

 This essay describes the various animals that live in the desert that feed upon carrion—most notably, the buzzards and the carrion crows.
 This scavenging is portrayed as a natural part of the desert, with a multitude of the scavengers working together to find food.
 The end of the story criticizes the actions of man with regard to the desert.
-The unnatural trash he leaves cannot used by the scavengers in the story, and as such serves as a stark contrast to the desert's natural processes for recycling waste.
+The unnatural trash he leaves cannot be used by the scavengers in the story, and as such serves as a stark contrast to the desert's natural processes for recycling waste.